 Conference Theme: Transformative Farming Efficiency

-The FutureAg Conference returns in 2025 with three days of insight, innovation and industry-led conversation, running alongside the FutureAg trade exhibition at Melbourne Royal Showgrounds from 6–8 August.
+The FutureAg Conference returned in 2025 with three days of insight, innovation and industry-led conversation, running alongside the FutureAg trade exhibition at Melbourne Royal Showgrounds from 6–8 August.

-Complementing the FutureAg trade show, the 2025 Conference will once again deliver a powerful program of sessions led by respected, experienced and future-focused voices from across the sector.
+Complementing the FutureAg trade show, the 2025 Conference once again delivered a powerful program of sessions led by respected, experienced and future-focused voices from across the sector.

-Located upstairs from the expo floor, the FutureAg Conference is designed for farm owners, agribusiness leaders, researchers and entrepreneurs who want to be part of shaping agriculture’s future.
-Across three themed days, the program tackles the challenges facing modern farming and explores real-world solutions to help you do better, build bigger and work smarter.
+Located upstairs from the expo floor, the FutureAg Conference was designed for farm owners, agribusiness leaders, researchers and entrepreneurs who wanted to be part of shaping agriculture’s future.
+Across three themed days, the program tackled the challenges facing modern farming and explored real-world solutions to help attendees do better, build bigger and work smarter.

-From cutting-edge machinery and data-driven technology to energy innovation and sustainable practices, the conference focuses on what’s practical, actionable and profitable.
+From cutting-edge machinery and data-driven technology to energy innovation and sustainable practices, the conference focused on what’s practical, actionable and profitable.

-Expect open debate, farmer-led perspectives, and big ideas from across the sector, grounded in real experience, not empty statements.
+The event featured open debate, farmer-led perspectives, and big ideas from across the sector—grounded in real experience, not empty statements.

 People over policy.
 Stories over statements.
 Innovation over adversity.

-To bring this theme to life, each day of the conference will explore a distinct focus area shaping the future of farming today:
+To bring this theme to life, each day of the conference explored a distinct focus area shaping the future of farming:

 • Day 1: Innovation